UIC-HPC/Sp25Website/_assignments/c++_and_make.md

     date: 2024-01-19T14:00:00-0600
     description: C++ and Make Due
 ---
-# Prime Number Calculation and Performance Analysis
+# Prime Number Calculation and Performance Analysis (25 points)

 Write a C++ program to calculate prime numbers within a given range.
 You will then analyze the performance of your solution by collecting and discussing data on execution time for varying problem sizes.